idooo/colours/README.md

 ```
 **color**

 Selected color.
-If is not defined - pick the first one from palette
+If is not defined - pick the first one from palette (`data-color`)
 ```javascript
 $('#element').colours({
 	color: '#660152'